+Models

-Models Segal accounting results are based on proprietary actuarial modeling software.
+Segal accounting results are based on proprietary actuarial modeling software.
 The accounting valuation models generate a comprehensive set of liability and cost calculations that are presented to meet accounting standards and client requirements.
 Our Actuarial Technology and Systems unit, comprising both actuaries and programmers, is responsible for the initial development and maintenance of these models.
 The models have a modular structure that allows for a high degree of accuracy, flexibility and user control.
 The client team programs the assumptions and the plan provisions, validates the models, and reviews test lives and results, under the supervision of the responsible actuaries.

 The results are also based on models for cost projections developed by Segal actuaries and programmers.
-The client team customizes and validates the models, and reviews the results, under the supervision of the responsible actuaries.
+The client team customizes and validates the models, and reviews the results, under the supervision of the responsible actuary.

 Our claims costs assumptions are based on proprietary modeling software as well as models that were developed by others.
 These models generate per capita claims cost calculations that are used in our valuation software.
 Our Health Technical Services Unit, comprised of actuaries and programmers, is responsible for the initial development and maintenance of our health models.
 They are also responsible for testing models that we purchase from other vendors for reasonableness.
 The client team inputs the paid claims, enrollments, plan provisions and assumptions into these models and reviews the results for reasonableness, under the supervision of the responsible actuary.

-Assumption Changes since Prior Valuation: The discount rate was updated, changing from 2.21% to 2.16%, based on changes in the Bond Buyer 20-year GO index rate, as selected by the State's OPEB Valuation Committee.
-The medical and prescription drug claims cost were changed based on most recent experience.
-Medical and prescription drug trend rates were changed to current schedule.
-Enrollment assumptions were updated to model expected migrations among plan options over the next five years.
-The following demographic and economic assumptions were updated based on the results of an actuarial experience study for the period ending December 31, 2019.
-Mortality and mortality improvement scale Turnover Disability Retirement Inflation Salary scale
+Assumption Changes since Prior Valuation:

+- The discount rate was updated, changing from 2.16% to 3.54%, based on changes in the Bond Buyer 20-year GO index rate, as selected by the State's OPEB Valuation Committee. - The medical and prescription drug claims cost were changed based on most recent experience. - The new PBM contract effective January 1, 2023 was reflected. - Medical and prescription drug trend rates were changed to current schedule. - Enrollment assumptions were updated to model expected migrations among plan options over the next four years.